amdoim/cijs/README.md

 Sorry by the user guide, it does not exists yet, but it will...

-This project is also to pratice my english, because it's rust xD
+This project is also to pratice my english, because it's rust as you can see xD

 ## Install